 This TV can remove judder from native 24p signals, like DVD or Blu-ray players, as well as from native apps, but can't remove judder from 60i or 60p sources.
 It means that movies played from satellite/cable boxes won't be judder free.

 This TV doesn't support any variable refresh rate technologies.
-Note that the 85-inch variant of the Samsung CU8000 does support FreeSync Premium alongside a native refresh rate of 120Hz.
+The 85-inch variant of the Samsung CU8000 does support VRR alongside a native refresh rate of 120Hz.

 This TV has remarkably low input lag when used in Game Mode.
 To have low input lag while transmitting a chroma 4:4:4 signal, you need to set the input to 'PC' and enable Game Mode.
-Unlike the Samsung AU8000, the Samsung CU8000's input lag is high outside of Game Mode, so gamers need to make sure that they enable it for the best performance possible.
+Unlike the Samsung AU8000, the Samsung CU8000's input lag is high outside of Game Mode, so gamers must ensure they enable it for the best performance possible.

 The TV supports all common resolutions at 60Hz.
 It can also display proper chroma 4:4:4, which is important for text clarity when using this TV as a PC monitor.
-Note that the 85-inch variant of the Samsung CU8000 supports 4k @ 120Hz.
+The 85-inch variant of the Samsung CU8000 supports 4k @ 120Hz.

-The Samsung CU8000 is limited to HDMI 2.0 bandwidth but has eARC.
-This allows you to passthrough better audio than with an ARC connection, like Dolby Atmos via TrueHD.
+The TV is limited to HDMI 2.0 bandwidth but has eARC.
+This allows you to passthrough better audio formats than with an ARC connection.
 Unfortunately, the TV doesn't support DTS, which is disappointing as many DVDs and Blu-rays use DTS as their audio format.

 The TV's frequency response is just okay.
 The speakers don't sound thin but don't produce much bass.
 The TV sounds well-balanced at moderate levels but sounds progressively worse as the volume increases.
-At maximum volume, which isn't very loud, the TV doesn't sound great, so it's better suited for a quiet environment.
+The TV doesn't sound great at maximum volume, which isn't very loud.
+It's better suited for a quiet environment.

 The distortion performance is decent.
 It's a clear improvement from the Samsung AU8000, especially at maximum volume, where this TV performs significantly better than its predecessors.

-The TV comes with the 2023 version of Samsung's proprietary Tizen OS but with a reduced feature set compared to more expensive models.
+The TV comes with the 2023 version of Samsung's proprietary Tizen OS but with reduced animations compared to more expensive models.
 Unlike 2021's Samsung AU8000, the Samsung CU8000's implementation of Tizen does have MultiView and is overall very easy to use.

 Like most TVs, there are ads on the home screen, and you can't disable them.